-On comparing our rents with neighbouring and similar housing associations, Cloch’s current average charge of £398.98 (self-contained general needs properties only) per month is slightly higher than the neighbouring landlords however, our housing stock is on average newer than other landlords in the area and we also have a higher proportion of newer, cottage type dwellings which would account for this.
+On comparing our rents with neighbouring and similar housing associations, Cloch’s current average charge of £406.83 (self-contained general needs properties only) per month is slightly higher than the neighbouring landlords however, our housing stock is on average newer than other landlords and we also have a higher proportion of newer, cottage type dwellings which would account for this.
+Our proposed rent increase is lower than other local landlords.
 We believe that our rents offer good value for the quality of accommodation and level of service our tenants receive.

-Here are some examples of how the proposed increase will affect average monthly rents (self-contained properties, excluding the rent restructure changes):
+Here are some examples of how the proposed increase will affect average monthly rents (general needs, self-contained properties, excluding the rent restructure changes and any service charges):

 How affordable is the proposed rent increase?

-If you receive Housing Benefit (HB) or Universal Credit (UC), the increase may be covered by your entitlement to these benefits.
+If you receive Housing Benefit (HB) or Universal Credit (UC), the increase will normally be covered by your entitlement to these benefits.
 Tenants in receipt of UC will need to update their claim with new rent details once any increase is applied.

-We asked tenants during our latest Tenant Satisfaction Survey in 2018 how many of them felt rents were value for money; 81% of tenants were satisfied that the rent was value for money against the Scottish average of 83% (Source: ARC Performance 2018/2019, Scottish Housing Regulator August 2019).
-This was one of the reasons that we restructured our rents to make them fairer and all new rents will meet the Scottish Federation of Housing Association’s Affordability Test once this three-year process is complete.
+We asked tenants during our most recent Tenant Satisfaction Survey in 2018 how many of them felt rents were value for money; 81% of tenants were satisfied that the rent was value for money against the Scottish average of 83% (Source: ARC Performance 2020/2021, Scottish Housing Regulator November 2021).
+This was one of the reasons that we restructured our rents to make them fairer and all new rents will meet the Scottish Federation of Housing Association’s Affordability Test once this process is complete.

 We appreciate however that tenant’s financial circumstances can change, sometimes improving and sometimes worsening.
 We would therefore encourage any tenant who thinks that the proposed increase could cause financial difficulty to contact your Housing Officer immediately to discuss your situation.